 It’s a shame it ended like that.
 You know what else is a shame?
 His career numbers.

 Coming in, we knew Gunner would have three years of eligibility after sitting out a year due to NCAA transfer rules.
 Being the top-ranked QB out of high school, we figured he could leave some marks on the UC record books.
 It would be hard to transcend history in just three years, but we figured we’d see something solid.

 In hindsight, Gunner Kiel’s career was statistically Tony Pike 2.0, if I may.
 Pike is considered by most to be a Top 3 quarterback in program history.
 Part of this is because he played on some incredible teams that won some incredible games.
 Another part of this is because he has great career numbers.
 The UC record book will back me up on this.
 Despite appearing in just 27 games over three seasons, Pike is all over the Career Records section of the Bearcats Football media guide.

 You know who will be right there with him in the 2017 edition?
 Gunner Kiel.

 In researching this, I found it a bit eery how similar the career numbers are between Kiel and Pike.
 Both racked up touchdowns while minimizing turnovers.
-Both were accurate passers, at least by UC standards.
+Both were accurate passers.
 Both had relatively short tenures in which they accrued record numbers.

 One key difference, however.